-BUS/Vans 2:20 pm Car riders- 2:20pm Walkers- 2:35 pm
+BUS- 2:20 pm Car riders- 2:20pm Walkers- 2:35 pm

-The purpose of the Pick Student Handbook is to present school policies and general information for students in regard to the procedure for school operation.
-This handbook is a supplement to the Auburn City Schools Student and Parent Handbook located on the ACS website and some information is not duplicated.
+The purpose of the Pick Handbook is to present school policies and general information for students in regard to the procedure for school operation.
+This handbook is a supplement to the Pupil Progression Plan and Statement of Responsibilities for School Personnel, Parents, and Students booklet and some information is not duplicated.
+Please be aware that appeal procedures are available to parents and students and are documented in the same booklet.